-The Belfast Peace Walls are a series barriers that were erected to separate Catholic and Protestant neighborhoods in Northern Ireland.
+The Belfast Peace Walls are a series of barriers that were erected to separate Catholic and Protestant neighbourhoods in Northern Ireland.
 They are located in areas in Belfast, Derry, Portadown and elsewhere.
-The purpose of the peace lines was to minimize the violent interactions between Catholics (most of whom are nationalists who self-identify as Irish) and Protestants (most of whom are unionists who self-identify as British).
+The purpose of the peace lines was to minimise the violent interactions between Catholics (most of whom are nationalists who self-identify as Irish) and Protestants (most of whom are unionists who self-identify as British).

 The first of the Belfast Peace Walls were built in 1969, following the outbreak of the 1969 Northern Ireland riots and “the Troubles”.
 They were originally meant to stay up for only six months, but they were later increased in number and spread through several locations.
 In recent years, they have even become somewhat of a tourist attraction.

 In 2008, the possibility of removing the walls was discussed and in 2011, Belfast City Council agreed to develop a strategy regarding the removal of the walls.
 Although a study indicated that 69% of residents believed that the peace walls should not be removed due to the continuing possibility of violence, several initiatives led by local communities resulted in the opening of a number of interface structures for a trial period.

 In January 2012, the International Fund for Ireland launched a Peace Walls funding programme in an effort to support local communities to begin working on tearing down the peace walls.
 In May 2013, the Northern Ireland Executive committed to the removal of all peace lines by mutual consent by 2023.

 The Conundrum of Tearing Down the Northern Ireland Belfast Peace Walls